 We Want Your Feedback

-Council approved circulating draft Standards of Practice for you to review.
+Council approved circulating proposed additions to our Standards of Practice for you to review.
 For reference, you can see our current Standards of Practice here.

 We will consider your feedback and, as appropriate, may recommend adjustments to Council.

 We are proposing to add criteria to Standard 3 – Patient-Centred Practice.
 The new criteria will be added as items b) through f) and the existing criteria will be renumbered.
 With the addition, Standard 3 will read:

 3.1 Dental Assistants place patients’ well-being first.